adamsmd/latex-pkg-external/README.md

 # The `locpream` package: Local preambles within LaTeX documents

-The `locpream` package allows the use of preambles that are local to specific parts of a document.
+The `locpream` LaTeX package allows the use of preambles that are local to specific parts of a document.
 This is useful for using symbols from packages without loading those packages into the main document.
 For example, `locpream` allow the simultaneous use of symbols from packages that conflict with each other or otherwise cannot be loaded together.